bocoup/web-platform-contribution-guide/src/skills.rst

 First, the specification states what an ``a`` element represents depending on whether it has an ``href`` attribute.
 Then it gives an example to demonstrate a case where it makes sense to omit the ``href`` attribute, to support the previous statement.

-Examples are non-normative; they should not contain any requirements.
+Examples are non-normative; they cannot contain any requirements.
-It should be possible to remove all examples from a specification without changing the meaning of the specification.
+It ought to be possible to remove all examples from a specification without changing the meaning of the specification.

 Note
 ''''